bb4/bb4-games/README.md

 Type 'gradle buildw' at the root (or ./gradlew if running in Cygwin).
 If you want to open the source in Intellij, then first run 'gradle idea'.
-Use gradle tasks to see all the different games that can be run using a command like 'gradle runPente'
+Use gradle tasks to see all the different games that can be run using a command like 'gradle runGoMoku'

 When there is a new release, versioned artifacts will be published by Barry Becker to [Sonatype](https://oss.sonatype.org).